AlexKluver/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

 ## Part D. Wizard the device
-Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*

 ## Part E. Costume the device

-Only now should you start worrying about what the device should look like.
-Develop a costume so that you can use your phone as this device.

-Think about the setting of the device: is the environment a place where the device could overheat?
-Is water a danger?
-Does it need to have bright colors in an emergency setting?

 \*\***Include sketches of what your device might look like here.**\*\*